microsoft/fluentui-blazor/README.md

 ## Configuring the Design System
 The Fluent UI Blazor components are built on FAST's (Adaptive UI) technology, which enables design customization and personalization, while automatically maintaining accessibility.
 This is accomplished through setting various "design tokens".
 The library exposes all design tokens, which you can use both from code as in a declarative way in your `.razor` pages.
-The three different ways of working with design tokens are described in the [design tokens](https://www.fluentui-blazor.net/DesignTokens) page.
+The different ways of working with design tokens are described in the [design tokens](https://www.fluentui-blazor.net/DesignTokens) page.

 ## Blazor Hybrid
 You can use this library in Blazor Hybrid (MAUI/WPF/Windows Forms) projects.
 Setup is almost the same as described in the "Getting started" section above, but to get everything to work you'll need to take some extra steps (for now):